 Questions You Can Ask Your Mentor in Situational Mentoring

 Situational mentoring can take place in very different situations.
-You can run into a person you respect in the office kitchen or relax room, you can meet them in the company canteen for lunch or during a business dinner in a restaurant.
-If you work in a very tall office building, you can also find yourself in an elevator with such a person :-) It's good if you are in such a situation just the two of you, because it will be conducive to openness and honesty of the conversation.
+You can run into a person you respect in the office kitchen or relaxation room, or you can meet them in the company canteen for lunch or during a business dinner in a restaurant.
+If you work in a very tall office building, you can also find yourself in an elevator with such a person :-) It's good if you are in such a situation just the two of you, because it will be conducive to openness and honesty in the conversation.

 But it may also happen that there is a person in your company whom you trust and who you value as more experienced.
-And such a mentor does not have to be from your department.
+Such a mentor does not have to be from your department.
 And you don't have to belong to his department for the Mentor to be willing to spend a moment with you and give you a valuable answer.
 Smart bosses or mentor bosses don't divide people in this way and are genuinely interested in the development of other people - regardless of their affiliation.

 In that case (and in the case of your company's open-door culture), you can simply drop into the boss-mentor's room and ask for a few minutes of time and advice on solving the problem you're facing.
 Please note that everyone, including you, when wisely asked for advice - your first instinct is to give it.